8 Common Mistakes Sales Managers Make and How to Avoid Them

 When you make a mistake, own it and be transparent with your team about it.
 Try to find a solution to that problem collectively, as a team.

-8. Micro-Managing Sales Reps
+Sales Managers Micromanaging Reps

 Some sales managers are always on top of their salespeople.
 They walk around, looking over people’s shoulders, not letting them think on their own and make decisions.